LukePappa/Ourism/text.md

 The highest state of being is a calm and relaxed awareness completely free of misery.
-To obtain this state, follow these steps:

-1. Don't impose misery upon yourself.
+To obtain it, internalize this maxim: Don't impose misery upon yourself.